occitech/fcl-data/README.md

 With this theme, we show how easy it is to connect Front-Commerce Lite with an external service and start working with it.
 As an example, we choose to connect our product with an external database :  DataTourisme.
 Data is a powerful way to learn about your consumers.
 You can learn a lot about their preferences, what they are searching, which page they’ve seen and more…

 In our theme, we choose to play with data concerning French Cultural Sites.
-We wanted to create a custom Landing Page using these data.
-4 random sites are currently display on the first section.
-The description is directly coming from DataTourisme’s site.
+We wanted to create a custom Landing Page using these data. the first sites are currently display on the first section.
+The description is directly coming from DataTourisme’s api.

-Below these 4 sites, we choose to display an overall idea of what users can find on DataTourisme’s site.
+Below these sites, we choose to display an overall idea of what users can find on DataTourisme’s api.
 We add a simple chart presenting every type of cultural site available and how many of it the user could find on the site.
 This is a generic chart, used in a simple example.
 You can do a lot more with the database and imagination.

 And you, what would you use datas for ?